yk4r2/YandexWeatherBot/README.md

-Telegram Weather bot for Y Yandex
+Telegram Weather bot for Yandex